vishvAsa/notes/sapiens/articles/rjrasva_on_demographics.md

 RW have a lot of retard takes that conform to their beliefs like porn, work hrs, feminism, megacities etc to supposedly explain low TFR in East Asia.
 No one associates Ricans with workaholism, CCP fills Chinese heads with wolf warrior BS & censors feminists.

 Thailand, CR, & Chile r all more rural, 2 of them even follow Catholicism (this is for those ecath LARP retards who fantasize about a Catholic Japan, see attached image) with incomes well < Japan.
 I guess its easier to think world confirms to ur pet beliefs

+Female Edu and TFR: It correlates but not perfectly (Japanese female edu > Chinese but higher TFR).

 ### Greece
 When Greeks depopulated themselves through hedonism (Polybius), fecund Rome was on the ascent & made them a colony